hyprwm/hyprland-wiki/pages/Getting Started/Installation.md

 Please note that since Ubuntu is generally behind with dependencies, it's not guaranteed that the build process will work at all.
-Even if it is, it's likely that it will break at some point in the future.  **Always use the latest version of Ubuntu for the most up to date dependencies if building or installing.** Note: Your mileage may also differ as GDM does have sone bugs with Hypr check the master tutorial for more info.
+Even if it is, it's likely that it will break at some point in the future.

+{{< callout >}}

+Always use the latest version of Ubuntu for the most up to date dependencies.

+Note: Your mileage may vary, as GDM has some bugs with Hyprland.
+Check the [Master Tutorial](../Master-Tutorial) for more info.

+{{< /callout >}}

 Refer to the gist if anything fails.